learning-with-data/learning-with-data.github.io/content/home/recruitment.md

 **We are now looking for participants in our Dataland research study!**

-Participants aged 8-17 can take part in a research study, consisting of a series of online workshops where participants will try out the Dataland software.
+Participants aged 8-17 can take part in a research study.
+We want to understand how young learners are using Dataland, and what difficulties they have when they use the software.

+The study includes a series of online workshops where participants will try out the Dataland software.
 Participation is voluntary and free of cost.
-We want to understand how young learners are using Dataland, and what difficulties they have when they use the software.

-Workshops will be organized online over Zoom.
 Members of the research team will facilitate the workshops.

 If you are interested in participating, please sign up HERE (_link coming soon_).